med-khalil/SheSolves-4.0/pre-contest-1_ Problem1/Statement.md

-# Problem A : Who is the winner?
+# Problem B : Who is the winner?

 ## Statement: